Joseph Bernstein, M.D.

-The New York Eye & Ear Infirmary team consists of a broad variety of specialists that treat everything from the surgical correction of the cleft to the therapy necessary for improved speech and feeding.
+New York Eye and Ear Infirmary team consists of a broad variety of specialists that treat everything from the surgical correction of the cleft to the therapy necessary for improved speech and feeding.
 The schematic below represents a basic timeline of the typical ages for treatment.
-New York Eye & Ear offers a cleft deformity clinic and a team of professionals with a goal-oriented, patient specific agenda for every baby with a cleft deformity.
+New York Eye and Ear offers a cleft deformity clinic and a team of professionals with a goal-oriented, patient specific agenda for every baby with a cleft deformity.
 Not every treatment plan will be identical, because every child gets the individual attention necessary for the highest standards of functional and aesthetic reconstruction.

 Each child receives an individualized functional and cosmetic assessment as they are evaluated.
 From a functional standpoint the following questions need to be answered to determine the appropriate courses of actions:

 As far as aesthetic considerations in the child with the cleft lip, the following questions need to be answered to determine the appropriate courses of action: